 Let’s consider one of the most strategic methods for conducting any marketing campaign, which has established that restaurant market segmentation must come before targeting and positioning:

 Positioning is all about deciding what type of message you’ll use to communicate whatever it is you want to say.

-The only problem is you can’t do either of those things without first segmenting your audience.
-If you don’t, you’ll simply send the same message to every single person, via just one channel.
+The only problem is you can’t do either of those things effectively without first segmenting your audience.
+Without proper customer segmentation, you’ll end up sending the same message to every single person, regardless of their demographic, preferences, consumer behaviors, etc.

-How many of those people will actually want to receive that message?
+How many of those people will actually be interested in a one-for-all message?

 The best customer segmentation consists of the following traits:

-It’s substantial: even if that group of customers is small right now, how big can it grow in future?
+- It’s substantial.
+Even if the size of your target market is small right now, how big can it grow in future?

-The 4 types of market segmentation (and what they mean)
+The 4 types of market segmentation for restaurants

-The good news is that, just like so many things in marketing, market segmentation is actually really straightforward.
+The good news is that, just like so many things in marketing, market segmentation for a restaurant is pretty straightforward.

-In fact, there’s just four types of market segmentation to focus on, and they’re all entirely relevant to the hospitality industry.
+In fact, there are just four types of market segmentation to focus on, and all of them are absolutely relevant to the hospitality industry.

-This is all about the who, and it’s probably the most common type of market segmentation.
+This restaurant market segment is all about who your customers are, and it’s probably the most common type of market segmentation.

-They can be combined any number of ways, as well.
-For instance, you may decide to target a specific offer at people who fall within a particular income bracket, age group and occupation.
+These traits can be combined any number of ways, as well.
+For instance, you may decide to target a specific offer at people who fall within a particular income bracket, age group, and occupation.

-This, as you might guess, is the where.
-It’s arguably one of the most important market segmentation techniques for hospitality venues (like restaurants, cafes, hotels and retail) because it enables you to identify customers based on where they live will give you a very good idea of how likely they are to visit you.
+This restaurant market segment is all about location, location, location.
+It’s arguably one of the most important market segmentation techniques for hospitality venues (like restaurants, cafes, and hotels) because identifying customer groups based on where they live will give you a very good idea of how likely they are to visit you.

 The most common data for geographic segmentation include:

-Having this data to hand means you can far more accurately target customers on your doorstep and create separate campaigns to tempt those further afield.
+When you have your customers’ geographic data, you can far more accurately target customers on your doorstep and create separate campaigns to tempt those farther afield.

-This is where market segmentation gets really exciting.
+This is where restaurant market segmentation gets really exciting.

-For instance, you might be able to find out their spending habits, favourite dishes, frequency of visits and their degree of loyalty.
-That kind of information is gold dust and it’s why behavioural marketing is becoming more accessible than ever before.
+For instance, you might be able to find out their spending habits, favorite dishes, frequency of visits, and their degree of loyalty.
+This kind of information is gold and it’s why behavioral marketing is becoming more mainstream than ever before.

 Hospitality market segmentation best practices